Pork price triggers demand for crocodile meat in Thailand

 Crocodile farmers take advantage of this opportunity knowing that it will not last long, despite the nutritional qualities of the meat of these reptiles, with more protein and less fat than pork.

-“I think in the future more crocodile meat will be consumed than before this trend, but not as much as right now,” says Rongtaweechai.
+“I think in the future there will be more crocodile meat consumed than before this trend, but not as much as right now,” says Rongtaweechai.